Conscious Capitalism® - Bikes Simulation

 This simulation takes students through a wide range of business components and decisions while addressing the Conscious Capitalism issues that will emerge.

 In this simulation, players are provided with the seed capital to start up an innovative, new product line, 3D-printed, carbon fiber bikes.
 These bikes are light, strong, and very affordable.
 And, they can be customized to each customer’s physical and performance requirements.
 Bike riders are very intrigued by these benefits but are waiting to see what the players will bring to the market.

 A big game changer for the industry is that 3D printers enable made-to-order production.
 This breakthrough eliminates the need to hold inventory anywhere in the supply chain, and the costs to finance and store inventory are eliminated.

 - Triple Bottom Line

 6 decision rounds, with each round taking 2 to 3 hours per team.

 The simulation will provide you with two types of metrics to grade your students or employees:

-- Business metrics (balanced scorecard) measures profitability, customer satisfaction, reputation market share, human resource management, asset management, preparedness for the future and wealth.
+- Business metrics (balanced scorecard) measure profitability, customer satisfaction, reputation, market share, human resource management, asset management, preparedness for the future and wealth.

-- Conscious metrics measures how well the actions of the firm satisfy all stakeholder values.
+- Conscious metrics measure how well the actions of the firm satisfy all stakeholder values.